SciTools/cartopy/CONTRIBUTING.md

 1. Fork the Cartopy repository, create your new fix/feature branch, and start committing code.
 We broadly follow the [gitwash guidelines](http://matthew-brett.github.com/pydagogue/gitwash/git_development.html).
 1. Remember to add appropriate documentation and tests to supplement any new or changed functionality.
-1. If your not already on it (and would like to be), please add yourself to the contributors list (docs/source/contriubtors.rst)
+1. If you're not already on it (and would like to be), please add yourself to the contributors list (docs/source/contributors.rst)

 Submitting changes